jnwangg/scrnaseq_flow/README.md

 cutadapt_args: '--poly-a -m 20 --max-n 0.10'
 <...>
 ```
 ***Configuration files*** are how you modify pipeline settings.
-These may be the compute resources used by each process (memory, cpus), pipeline executors (SLURM, AWS), custom containers, or any other desired changes.
+These may be the compute resources used by each process (memory, CPUs), pipeline executors (SLURM, AWS), custom containers, or any other desired changes.
 A configuration file `local.config` may look like:
 ```nextflow
 process.executor = 'awsbatch'
 process {